Vyral/base-template/_posts/2020-10-26-whats-happening-in-our-montana-waterfront-market.md

 If you watched my video recap of our real estate market’s performance in the [second quarter](https://blog.flatheadrealestate.com/whats-happening-in-our-montana-waterfront-market.html), you’ll likely recall me mentioning that some of the numbers popping up were harbingers of a bigger shift that would unfold in the third quarter.
 Well, the shift arrived as expected, and it was pretty darn huge.&nbsp;

 As of late, the market has been brisk.
 Whereas we had very few buyers back during the recession, we now face a scarcity of properties for sale.
-There are many people looking to buy, but there are simply not enough homes for them to choose from.
-Today I’m bringing you the latest stats so you can get a better sense of what took place in the third quarter of 2020&nbsp;
+Many people are looking to buy, but there are simply not enough homes for them to choose from.
+Today I’m bringing you the latest stats so you can get a better sense of what took place in the third quarter of 2020.&nbsp;

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to skip to topics that interest you most:&nbsp;**